acmdas/das_fieldstones/morefieldstones2018.md

 ## The Language of Nature
 Thu, 31 May 2018

 &ldquo;We must remember that Galileo merely said that the language of nature is written in mathematics.
 He did not say everything is.
 And even the truth about nature need not be expressed in mathematics.
 For most of human history, the language of nature has been the language of myth and ritual.
 These forms, one might add, had the virtues of leaving nature unthreatened and of encouraging the belief that human beings are part of it.
-It hardly befits a people who stand ready to blow up the planet to praise themselves too vigorously for having found the true way to talk about nature.&rdquo; &amp;mdash: Neil Postman <em>Amusing Ourselves to Death</em>
+It hardly befits a people who stand ready to blow up the planet to praise themselves too vigorously for having found the true way to talk about nature.&rdquo; &amp;mdash: Neil Postman *Amusing Ourselves to Death*

 ## Power/Corruption
 Thu, 31 May 2018